Candidate persona: what it is and how to create the profile of the ideal candidate

 But this depends on the size of the company and above all it also depends on the various differences that may exist between one profile and another, such as the department in which you work, your seniority, the position you are looking for.
 If they are significant differences then more candidates should be created even if they have similar characteristics.

-In the first case you could focus more on what the internship offers, on the brand of the company and the type of experience that will go to make and choose a channel like Instagram to try to attract him, in the second on the salary, on the type of editorial staff in which he will work, on career prospects, but also on the benefits that will be given and as a channel may be more appropriate LinkedIn or Facebook.
+In the first case you could focus more on what the internship offers, on the brand of the company and the type of experience that will go to make and choose a channel like Instagram to try to attract him/her; in the second case, a channel such as LinkedIn might be more appropriate and focus on other aspects such as salary, the type of environment staff in which he/she will work in, career prospects, but also the benefits that will be given.

 Having built the ideal profile or profiles, what remains to be done is to understand if the candidate in front of us is the candidate we are looking for.